tinart/H2O2_RDE/README.md

 Smoothing Methods Explanation
 This module includes several smoothing methods, each with specific inputs to control their behavior:

-Moving Average
+1. Moving Average

 window_size: Specifies the number of data points used in each average.
-A larger window size results in smoother curves, but can potentially remove important trends or patterns.
+A larger window size results in smoother curves, but can potentially remove important trends or patterns.<br>

-Exponential Smoothing
+2. Exponential Smoothing

 alpha: A smoothing factor between 0 and 1.
-A higher alpha discounts older observations faster, providing a method that is more responsive to recent changes in the data.
+A higher alpha discounts older observations faster, providing a method that is more responsive to recent changes in the data.<br>

-Savitzky-Golay Filter
+3. Savitzky-Golay Filter

 window_size: Determines the number of data points used in the local polynomial regression.
 As with the moving average, a larger window will produce a smoother curve.
 poly_order: The order of the polynomial used in the regression.
-A higher order can fit more complex data patterns, but may also lead to overfitting.
+A higher order can fit more complex data patterns, but may also lead to overfitting.<br>

-Lowess Smoothing (Locally Weighted Scatterplot Smoothing)
+4. Lowess Smoothing (Locally Weighted Scatterplot Smoothing)

 frac: Represents the fraction of data points used to compute each value in the smoothed curve.
-A smaller fraction focuses more closely on local data points, making the curve more sensitive to local variations.
+A smaller fraction focuses more closely on local data points, making the curve more sensitive to local variations.<br>

-Gaussian Filter
+5. Gaussian Filter

 sigma: Defines the standard deviation for the Gaussian kernel.
 A higher sigma value means a wider kernel, leading to a smoother curve.
 This method is particularly effective for removing noise while preserving edges.

 Each of these methods provides a unique approach to smoothing data, allowing for flexibility in data analysis.
 By adjusting the input parameters, users can tailor the smoothing to the specific needs of their dataset.